jsandov4/Project1/README.md

 The input that should be put in the console has the following attributes:

-  -c , --type 0 (zero) for Classical dynamics otherwise for langevine dynamics -q , --q0       Initial position
+  -c , --type 0 (zero) for Classical dynamics otherwise for langevine dynamics <br />
+  -q , --q0       Initial position <br />
-  -v , --v0       Initial momentum
+  -v , --v0       Initial momentum <br />
-  -m , --mass     Mass of the particle
+  -m , --mass     Mass of the particle <br />
-  -ti , --ttime   Total time
+  -ti , --ttime   Total time <br />
-  -d , --dt       Time step size
+  -d , --dt       Time step size <br />
-  -te , --temp    Temperature of the system
+  -te , --temp    Temperature of the system <br />
-  -l , --lamda    Damping constant
+  -l , --lamda    Damping constant <br />
-  -i , --input    filename
+  -i , --input    filename<br />

 ### Auxiliary data